 Jeannie Lambe http://wn.com/jeanie_lambe under contract with Albert Bonici was the first vocalist for the original Two Red Shoes houseband with Alex.
 Sutherland when the dance hall opened in 1960.
 Albert sister described her as bubbly onstage and whilst serious about her work as a jazz singer “she was a small girl with a large voice”.
 Photos at https://scotbeat.wordpress.com/2014/07/08/two-red-shoes-album-2/

-Photo of the original Two Red Shoes built onto the Park Cafe and owned and operated by the Albert Bonici https://bonici.wordpress.com/2014/04/05/albert-a-bonici/ and LCB Agency.
+Photo of the original Two Red Shoes built onto the Park Cafe [which faces Cooper Park from North College Street] owned by the Bonici family [PC Holding Company] and operated by the Albert Bonici. https://bonici.wordpress.com/2014/04/05/albert-a-bonici/ and LCB Agency.
 I am told that 500 plus people could crowd into the hall though a safety violation by today’s standards.
 Albert Bonici may have styled the stage area reminiscent of an old style jazz dance-hall with enough room for a house-band or ensemble on the small stage perched off to one side.
-Though some beat musicians found the layout lacking for shape and not having a centre stage, the TRS stage and dance floor filled the bill for music hungry kids who spent time at the record shops booths seeking new pop “beat” tracks besides R&B, folk, skiffle, swing, and jazz tunes.
+Though some beat musicians found the layout lacking for shape and not having a center stage, the TRS stage and dance floor filled the bill for music hungry kids who spent time at the record shops booths seeking new pop “beat” tracks besides R&B, folk, skiffle, swing, and jazz tunes.
 One can imagine the early days of the ballroom with the Alex.
 Sutherland sextet backing vocalists like Jeanie Lambe, Anita Harris, and Alyson Armstrong whilst attendees danced under the swirling coloured lights. https://scotbeat.wordpress.com/2014/07/08/two-red-shoes-album-2/

 The hall accommodated all ages with discos, guest bands [age 16 and over], over 25’s dances, and so forth.
 The ballroom wasn’t L shaped as Ringo Starr remembered, though the positioning of the stage blocked some dancers from seeing the band as the dance floor was “dog-shaped” [see end of post].